rcorre/superstruct/README.md

 Only the explicit compile-time parameters are passed along to the underlying members, as `Args` can be figured out from the arguments themselves.

-Here, `visitor` is a helper that tries to forward the call to a matching member on whatever `_value` (an `Algebraic` of the source types) is holding.
+Here, `visitMember` is a helper that tries to forward the call to a matching member on whatever `_value` (an `Algebraic` of the source types) is holding.
 If whatever args you pass don't form a valid call on the given member for every subtype, it won't compile.

-If they all do form valid calls but there is no common return type for those calls, it won't compile.
+If they all do form valid calls but there is no common return type for those calls, the returned value is a `SuperStruct` of the return types.